 It is not the same, but it is quite similar.
 Australians have a very specific accent.
-Sometimes it is hard to understand them, since the pronunciation differs a lot.
-Australians also use slang a lot, that’s why it sometimes seem like they are speaking completely different language.
+Sometimes it is hard to understand them since the pronunciation differs a lot.
+Australians also use slang a lot, that’s why it sometimes seems like they are speaking a completely different language.
 Some examples: arvo= afternoon, brolly= umbrella, dunny= toilet, sheila= woman, barbie= barbecue.

 13. What is special about transporting goods in Australia?
 Tell me about it.

-The special thing about how the Australians transport the goods over the country are the road trains.
-A proper road train has 3 or more full length trailers.
+The special thing about how Australians transport the goods over the country is the road trains.
+A proper road train has 3 or more full-length trailers.
 That makes it 36.5- 53.5 meters long!
 In the more populated areas of Australia, they are banned.

 14. Is Australia special, talking about health care and education?
 Why? / Why not?